“Healing Our World”

 Dr. Mary Ruwart (1993)

 Eye-opening, mind-expanding, and persuasive – Dr. Mary Ruwart shows how force has dangerous unintended consequences, and how only by honoring our neighbor’s choices will we solve the world’s problems.
 This must-read is now available in audio form, thanks to Dr. Ruwart and S. Adam Shahid, who is the voice of the book.
+If you like this book, grab the updated 4th edition here!
 There are five ways you can download this amazing book:

 - 150 MB self-extracting archive (Windows users only.) containing 22 .mp3 chapters. (’90s edition)